Reform Fund Linked to the

 Inclusion of Roma and other Vulnerable Groups

 Improvement of the living conditions of Roma and Romanians in socially difficult living conditions in the region of Satu Mare and Maramureș is a project implemented by a Consortium led by Caritas Switzerland and aims to improve the living conditions of Roma and other vulnerable groups by organising activities in areas such as education, health and community development.
+This Activity has ended on 30.06.2019.

 The project entitled "Improvement of the living conditions of Roma and Romanians in socially difficult living conditions in the region of Satu Mare and Maramures" is a project implemented by Caritas Satu Mare in partnership with CRCR Foundation (Resource Center for Roma Communities) in Cluj Napoca.
 The project aims at a sustainable improvement of the living conditions and future perspectives of beneficiaries through facilitating access to health and education.
 Caritas will work through three faz centers in Ardud, Baia Mare and Turulung.